BrownKnight/temperature-mapreduce/README.md

 with multiple mappers/reducers in the same way that running it on Google's Cloud infrastructure would.
 Output will be saved to the `./output/` directory.
 You may need to set the `HADOOP_HOME` environment variable to the location of your hadoop installation before running this script.

+#### Prerequisites
+- To use data from Google Cloud Storage (i.e. `gs://` links) you will need to ensure your python environment has the `google-cloud-storage` python package installed
+- To create plots using the `src/plotter.py` script, you need to ensure the python environment has the `matplotlib` python package installed